aptabase/aptabase-js/README.md

 # JavaScript SDK for Aptabase

-A tiny SDK (1 kB) to instrument your web app with Aptabase, a privacy-first analytics platform for desktop, mobile and web apps.
+A tiny SDK (1 kB) to instrument your web app with Aptabase, an Open Source, Privacy-First and Simple Analytics for Mobile, Desktop and Web Apps.

 > 👉 **IMPORTANT**
 >